gcatanese/openapi-native-mock-server/README.md

 # OpenAPI Native Mock Server

-The OpenAPI native mock server is a lightweight mock server created from an OpenAPI specification.
+Lightweight mock server created from an OpenAPI specification.

 Why **native**?
 Because the request-response interactions are defined within the OpenAPI specification, without the need for an additional application or storage (and therefore complexity).

 The request-response interactions (aka the contracts) are defined parsing the OpenAPI examples, see [mapping strategies](#how-it-works).
-A fallback response is always generated to ensure every request has always a response.
+A fallback response is generated to ensure every request receives always a response.

 It is:
 * **lightweight**: it runs in a single (small) container
 * **fast**: it creates behind the scenes a Go service with minimal footprint
-* **simple**: it displays the mock expectations in the index page
+* **simple**: it displays the mock expectations in the index page.
+View the JSON payload each request will receive.

 ## Usage